gorkemozlu/tap-install-gitops/README.md

 kapp deploy -a tap-install-gitops -f <(ytt -f gitops)
 ```

+### Setup Multi Cluster
+* Update `profile` variable on `tap-install-config.yml` in `gitops` folder with view, build,iterate or run.

+* Execute `multi-cluster-sa.sh` in `manual` folder on Build, Run and Iterate clusters.
+    * Get urls and serviceAccountToken from output.
+    * Copy those to `tap-install-config.yml` in `gitops` under multiCluster section.

+* Deploy TAP `view` profile on view cluster.

+* Execute `multi-cluster-metadata-store.sh` in `manual` folder on Build, Run and Iterate clusters

 At this point, kapp-controller will monitor the Git repository: any updates
 (commits) will be applied to your cluster, without having to run any commands.